opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

  - The expire key is used to set whether to expire all user passwords specified by this module, such that a password will need to be reset on the user’s next login. (see [below for nested schema](#nestedblock--chpasswd))
 - `create_hostname_file` (Boolean) If `false`, the hostname file (e.g. `/etc/hostname`) will not be created if it does not exist.
 On systems that use systemd, setting `create_hostname_file` to `false` will set the hostname transiently.
 If true, the hostname file will always be created and the hostname will be set statically on systemd systems.
 Default: `true`.
 - `disable_ec2_metadata` (Boolean) Set `true` to disable IPv4 routes to EC2 metadata.
 Default: `false`.
+- `fan` (Block, Optional) This module installs, configures and starts the Ubuntu fan network system ([Read more about Ubuntu Fan](https://wiki.ubuntu.com/FanNetworking)).

+If cloud-init sees a fan entry in cloud-config it will:

+ - Write config_path with the contents of the config key
+ - Install the package ubuntu-fan if it is not installed
+ - Ensure the service is started (or restarted if was previously running)

+Additionally, the ubuntu-fan package will be automatically installed if not present. (see [below for nested schema](#nestedblock--fan))
+- `final_message` (String) This module configures the final message that cloud-init writes.
+The message is specified as a Jinja template with the following variables set:

+ - **version**: cloud-init version
+ - **timestamp**: time at cloud-init finish
+ - **datasource**: cloud-init data source
+ - **uptime**: system uptime

+This message is written to the cloud-init log (usually /var/log/cloud-init.log) as well as stderr (which usually redirects to /var/log/cloud-init-output.log).

+Upon exit, this module writes the system uptime, timestamp, and cloud-init version to /var/lib/cloud/instance/boot-finished independent of any user data specified for this module.
 - `fqdn` (String) The fully qualified domain name to set.
 - `groups` (List of String) [WIP] List of user groups to create
+- `growpart` (Block, Optional) Growpart resizes partitions to fill the available disk space.
+This is useful for cloud instances with a larger amount of disk space available than the pristine image uses, as it allows the instance to automatically make use of the extra space.

+Note that this only works if the partition to be resized is the last one on a disk with classic partitioning scheme (MBR, BSD, GPT).
+LVM, Btrfs and ZFS have no such restrictions.

+The devices on which to run growpart are specified as a list under the devices key.

+There is some functionality overlap between this module and the growroot functionality of cloud-initramfs-tools.
+However, there are some situations where one tool is able to function and the other is not.
+The default configuration for both should work for most cloud instances.
+To explicitly prevent cloud-initramfs-tools from running growroot, the file /etc/growroot-disabled can be created.

+By default, both growroot and cc_growpart will check for the existence of this file and will not run if it is present.
+However, this file can be ignored for cc_growpart by setting ignore_growroot_disabled to true.
+Read more about cloud-initramfs-tools.

+On FreeBSD, there is also the growfs service, which has a lot of overlap with cc_growpart and cc_resizefs, but only works on the root partition.
+In that configuration, we use it, otherwise, we fall back to gpart.

+**Note**: growfs may insert a swap partition, if none is present, unless instructed not to via growfs_swap_size=0 in either kenv(1), or rc.conf(5).

+Growpart is enabled by default on the root partition. (see [below for nested schema](#nestedblock--growpart))
 - `hostname` (String) The hostname to set.
 - `locale` (String) The locale to set as the system’s locale (e.g. ar_PS).
 - `locale_configfile` (String) The file in which to write the locale configuration (defaults to the distro’s default location).